mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-URLSecretRef holds the name of a secret containing the microsoft teams secret URL
+URLSecretRef holds the name of a secret containing the Microsoft Teams secret URL.

 <table>
     <thead>